A case for CDs

 Ben’s favorite is “Rage Against The Machine” (1992) by Rage Against The Machine, the band’s debut album.
 It may not be everyone’s cup of tea.
 However, there is a consensus over the internet that this album is one of the best produced Rock albums ever created.

-Deano, Rapallo’s vinyl addict, loves his warm vinyl sound and repels the Compact Disc for being clinical and cold, he does have a soft spot for one of the first albums designed for the CD and fully digital recorded though. it is Dire Straits’ revolutionary “Brothers in Arms”
+Deano, Rapallo’s vinyl lover, loves his warm vinyl sound and repels the Compact Disc for being clinical and cold, he does have a soft spot for one of the first albums designed for the CD and fully digital recorded though. it is Dire Straits’ revolutionary “Brothers in Arms”

 Sources: Crutchfield, What Hifi, Stuff, Oppo, Yamaha